lwfinger/rtw89/README.md

 sudo modprobe rtw89pci            #This loads the module
 ```

+##### Problem with recovery after sleep or hibernation
+Some BIOSs have trouble changing power state from D3hot to D0.
+If you have this problem, then

+sudo cp suspend_rtw89 /usr/lib/systemd/system-sleep/.

+That script will unload the driver before sleep or hibernation, and reload it following resumption.

 ##### Option configuration
 If it turns out that your system needs one of the configuration options, then do the following:
 ```bash